General council (Scottish university): History

 The origins of the general council lie in the reforming spirit of the 19th century.
 The universities at that time suffered from varying degrees of difficulty.
 Glasgow was relatively successful.
 It was felt that Aberdeen would benefit from the union of its two institutions.
 St Andrews was slowly recovering from the lean times of the 18th century but still had problems with dilapidated buildings.
-However, it was the problems of government at the University of Edinburgh: a dispute between the professors and Edinburgh Town Council, ending in the courts, that led to the Royal Commission on the Universities and Colleges of Scotland, established in 1826.
+It was the problems of government at the University of Edinburgh: a dispute between the professors and Edinburgh Town Council, ending in the courts, that led to the Royal Commission on the Universities and Colleges of Scotland, established in 1826.
 This commission reported in 1831 after exhaustive work and recommended that university courts look after administrative and financial matters, while academic senates would determine matters related to teaching.

 The conversion of the commission's report into legislation was much delayed by political expediency.
 During this time the alumni of the universities, led by James Lorimer, began to push for reforms beyond those of the commission, including giving the graduates some voice in the government of the universities.
 The creation of a corporate body of graduates would enhance the value of graduation and introduce young minds to the running of the universities.
 In addition, such a body would, "be a means for inducing those alumni who become prosperous and influential, to promote the interests of institutions with which they had thus all along continued to be connected."
 By this Lorimer had in mind the endowment of the universities by wealthy graduates.

 Others, loosely connected with Lorimer's group, saw the possibility of securing a parliamentary vote for graduates and this indeed came to pass.
 The Scottish universities elected three members of Parliament up until the abolition of pluralism in the Act of 1948.

 In 1857 Lorimer was invited to draft what was to become the Universities (Scotland) Act 1858, which established the court, senate and general council structure.

-Current situation

 Today, general councils are generally limited in the issues to which it can competently contribute since its response time is essentially the six months between meetings.
 The royal commission of 1876 appointed to investigate the results of the act of 1858 found that "the attendance at the meetings of Council is relatively very small," and the same comment is applicable today.

 The University of St Andrews takes the winter meeting to other venues than St Andrews has been reasonably successful in boosting attendances.
 These meetings can be a good way to identify potential new members of court.
 The university is keen to maintain a dialogue with graduates.
 There is the possibility in future that digital communications may assist members who are spread around the world to contribute.

-The activities general councils now are primarily geared towards consideration of the longer-term future of each university and to promoting the history and culture connected with each university.
+The activities general councils now mainly consider the longer-term future of each university and promote their histories and cultures.